Rickcau/Azure-411/assets/resources/azure-functions.md

 ---
 layout: page
-title: Function Apps
+title: Azure Functions
 parent: Resources
-permalink: /assets/Resources/Misc/Function-Apps/
+permalink: /assets/Resources/Misc/Azure-Functions/
 ---
-Below you will find a list Azure resouces as it relates to Function Apps. *(This section is a work in-progress!)
+Below you will find a list Azure resouces as it relates to Azure Functions. *(This section is a work in-progress!)

 # Function Apps